frankchenqu/frankchenqu.github.io/_pages/research.md

 date: 2023-8-21
 categories: pages
 ---
-Research Interest
+# Research Interest
 ### I am currently using computer simulation methods and machine learning approaches to study the following topics:

-## Developing and advancing theories in diffusion and adsorption in nanopores
+1. Developing and advancing theories in diffusion and adsorption in nanopores

-## Carbon capture with conventional physical and chemical solvents
+2. Carbon capture with conventional physical and chemical solvents

-## transmembrane and transdermal drug delivery
+3. transmembrane and transdermal drug delivery as well as drug-target interaction prediction